 If you’ve ever wondered how to make this lemonade for yourself, let my recipe demystify the process with four simple ingredients and an easy method.
 Plus, it’s got so many uses, from a sweet treat on a sunny afternoon to the base for a range of delicious cocktails for an evening aperitif.

-The berries you use will largely determine what flavor is pink lemonade.
-Some flavors will act as complements to the lemon, rather than overpower it – particularly in raspberry lemonade or when using pomegranate – whilst strawberry lemonade or cranberry juice will give it a stronger berry taste.
+The fruit is usually mashed up, then strained, and added to the lemon juice, where the colors mix.
+That’s why it becomes pink.
+Also, depending on what berries you use, the flavor of the pink drink will change.
+Some will complement the lemon, rather than overpower it – particularly raspberry or pomegranate – while strawberry or cranberry juice will give it a stronger berry taste.

-What Is Pink Lemonade Made From
+What Is Pink Lemonade Made from

 This aesthetic lemonade has just four simple ingredients: